MicrosoftDocs/powerquery-docs/powerquery-docs/merge-queries-overview.md

 The merge operation requires two tables:

-* **Left table for merge**: The first selection, from top to bottom.<!--Does this mean "The first table you select, with all rows selected."?-->
+* **Left table for merge**: The first selection, from top to bottom of your screen.
-* **Right table for merge**: The last<!--Should this be "second"?--> selection, from top to bottom.
+* **Right table for merge**: The second selection, from top to bottom of your screen.

 ![Merge dialog box](images/me-merge-operations-overview-merge-window.png "Merge dialog box")